How to track the source of your leads in Keap

 How to track the source of leads in Keap

-LeadSources collects this information, organizes it, and integrates it into your form as hidden fields.
+Leadsources collects this information and populates it into your form as hidden fields.

-How Leadsources passes lead source data into Keap
+How does Leadsources passe lead source data into Keap?

-When a visitor fills out and submits the form on your website, LeadSources will populate those hidden fields with lead source information:
+When a visitor submits the form on your website, Leadsources will populate the following lead source data into your form (using the hidden fields):

 • Channel